Cleveland Democratic Socialists of America Bylaws

 Once a new campaign is approved nominations will open for Campaign Leadership.

-Campaigns leadership will be elected by a simple majority of members in good standing attending the General Meeting one month after the approval of the Campaign.
+Campaigns leadership will be elected at the General Meeting one month after the approval of the Campaign.
 This leadership will be responsible for overseeing ongoing operations of the campaign.

-Any member is eligible to run for campaign leadership once a campaign has been authorized.
+Any member is eligible to run for campaign leadership.

 Reauthorized Campaigns will elect their leadership at the same meeting in which reauthorization takes place.
 Membership Coordinators, outgoing Campaign Leadership and Campaign Coordinators share responsibility for finding candidates during the preceding month, and the Campaign Coordinators and outgoing leadership are responsible for assisting new leadership with the transition during the first month post-reauthorization.

 Every six months, a campaign must be reapproved by a simple majority vote at a general meeting, and new campaign leadership elected.
 There are no term limits for campaign leadership.
 A campaign may be reapproved with significant changes to the campaign operations or structure, these changes must be clearly communicated to the general membership at least two weeks prior to the vote.

 An initial budget will be voted on by the membership when a campaign is adopted.
 The budget will be considered adopted if a simple majority of members in good standing at the meeting vote in the affirmative.
 Additional budget requests may be approved by membership at general meetings in the same fashion.